 Think of a pillar page as an ungated resource page, or guide, that is built for SEO, driving traffic, and building trust.

-It’s helpful to visualize pillar pages and cluster blog posts as illustrated below.
-Each topic in the center is a pillar page, and blog posts that dive deeper into related topics are hyperlinked to the pillar page.
+It’s helpful to visualize pillar pages and related blog posts as illustrated in the content cluster below.
+Each topic in the center is a content pillar, and blog posts that dive deeper into related topics are hyperlinked to the pillar page.

-Pillar pages help build topic authority, and therefore trust, with your buyers.
+Pillar pages serve as the foundation of a solid topic-based SEO strategy.
+They help build topical authority, and therefore trust, with your buyers.
 After reading the pillar page, your buyer should come away with an understanding of “how does this solve my problem” and “what’s in it for me?”

 “The goal of the pillar page isn't just traffic.
 It's to educate somebody and push them further down the buyer's journey so that they can make an informed decision about whether or not to do business with your business.” - Ryan Shelley, Chief Growth Officer and Founder of SMA Marketing

 But, it’s not just the page content that’s important.
 A few things are going on behind the scenes that are essential to the success of a pillar page.
-Going back to the definition of a pillar page, note that related blog posts hyperlink back to the pillar page.
-Internal links, and backlinks from external websites to your pillar page, give Google additional signals about the authority of the pillar page, which is a crucial ranking factor.
+Going back to the definition of a pillar page, note that blog posts on relevant topics hyperlink back to the pillar page.
+Internal links, and inbound links from external websites to your pillar page, give Google additional signals about the authority of the pillar page, which is a crucial ranking factor.

-Pillar pages give structure and focus to your website, which helps build domain authority through interlinking of content.
+Pillar pages support your SEO strategy by giving structure and focus to your website, which helps build domain authority through the interlinking of content.

 When pillar pages and their corresponding blog posts are organized using a link structure that ties them together, they create a web of content that helps B2B tech marketers achieve their SEO goals, including:

 Pillar page/cluster topic organization helps Google understand what the page is about.
-Pillar pages cover the topic broadly, but with enough detail to answer searchers’ high-level search queries.
+Comprehensive pillar pages cover the topic broadly, but with enough detail to answer searchers’ high-level search queries.
 Content that Google deems best answers a searcher’s intent will be served up in search results.